-The Tualatin Hills Park & Recreation District welcomes you to this tranquil setting tucked into a wooded niche crowning Cooper Mountain.
+The Tualatin Hills Park & Recreation District welcomes you to this tranquil setting, tucked in a wooded niche crowning Cooper Mountain.
 Come enjoy the view of the Tualatin Valley and surrounding mountains.
-A revitalized country estate on 68 acres, listed on the National Register of Historic Places, the Jenkins Estate features a large lodge-style home dating from 1913 and refurbished stables suitable for weddings, corporate meetings, memorial services, and other events.
+A revitalized country estate on 68 acres, listed on the National Register of Historic Places, the Jenkins Estate features a large, lodge-style home dating from 1913 and refurbished stables suitable for weddings, corporate meetings, memorial services, and other events.

 The grounds are open Monday through Friday and some weekends outside the summer months.
 Self-guided tours of the gardens are welcome.
 Admission is free.